EIN (Employer Identification Number)

 Among the documents you will need are the following:

-These documents prove the legal existence of your business and are essential to comply with banking requirements.
-Without them, you will not be able to open a business bank account for your LLC at a NeoBank. 😓
+These documents prove the legal existence of your business and are essential for meeting banking requirements.
+Without them, you won't be able to open a business bank account for your LLC at a neobank.

 Not all banks accept foreign LLCs.
-Some banks only work with businesses that have a physical presence in the US, such as an office or warehouse.
-Other banks will require you to travel to the US to open the account in person.
-Therefore, we will recommend banks that offer facilities and advantages for your LLC.
+Some only work with companies with a physical presence in the U.S. (an office or warehouse).
+Others require you to travel to the U.S. to open the account in person.
+Therefore, we'll recommend banks that offer facilities and benefits for your LLC.

 The chart shows the average wait time (in weeks) to obtain an EIN depending on the month in which it is applied for.